A rock solid rider, Arielle Gold had another year full of high-profile podiums.

 Gold came into the 2013-14 season as a strong contender to make the U.S. Olympic team.
 She all but clinched her ticket to Sochi with a second-place finish at the U.S. Sprint Grand Prix at Copper Mountain, which she followed up with a fourth at the Breckenridge Dew Tour stop.
 She officially earned a spot on her first Olympic team in January at Mammoth Mountain.
 She then went straight to Aspen to pin down a fourth-place finish at X Games.

 Gold’s Olympic experience proved to be bittersweet when she dislocated her shoulder during pre-qualification practice, just moments before she was set to drop.
-The injury forced her to withdraw from the 2014 Sochi Games as well as sit out the rest of the season, but you can be sure this young shredder will be back with a vengeance next season.
+The injury forced her to withdraw from the 2014 Sochi Games as well as sit out the rest of the season.

 OFF THE SNOW